Anxiety and menstruation: what to do if you feel anxious?

 Taking a hormonal contraceptive pill

-A useful treatment for pre-menstrual anxiety periods is to take a hormonal contraceptive method.
+A useful treatment for pre-menstrual anxiety is to take a hormonal contraceptive pill.
 In fact, whenovulation is blocked, there are no variations in hormones, and this can calm your premenstrual anxiety attacks.
 What's more, knowing that your stress is linked to your hormone levels may be enough to help you rationalize your symptoms and cope better.

-Hygienic protection for peace of mind
+The right sanitary protection for peace of mind

-Can stress affect periods ?
+Can stress affect menstruation?

-You may also like :
+You may also like..: